sixeyed/dc-mta-workshop/part-2.md

-# Part 2 - Modernizing .NET Apps, for Ops
+# Part 2 - Modernizing .NET apps - the platform

 In this section we have an existing app, already packaged as an MSI.
 We'll Dockerize a few versions of the app, seeing how to do service updates and the benefits of Dockerfiles over MSIs.